schickling/chromeless/README.md

 ### How is this different from [NightmareJS](https://github.com/segmentio/nightmare), PhantomJS or Selenium?

-`Chromeless` has a very similar API as NightmareJS as the their API is pretty awesome.
-The big difference is, that `Chromeless`  is based on Chrome in [headless-mode](https://developers.google.com/web/updates/2017/04/headless-chrome) and runs in a serverless function in AWS Lambda.
-The advantage of this is, that you can run hundreds of browsers in parallel without having to think about parallelisation.
+The `Chromeless` API is very similar to NightmareJS as their API is pretty awesome.
+The big difference is that `Chromeless` is based on Chrome in [headless-mode](https://developers.google.com/web/updates/2017/04/headless-chrome), and runs in a serverless function in AWS Lambda.
+The advantage of this is that you can run hundreds of browsers in parallel, without having to think about parallelisation.
 Running integration Tests for example is much faster.

 ### I'm new to AWS Lambda, is this still for me?